Measurement Questions for Class 4 with Answers

 (d) None of the above

-Which of the following is not one of the fundamental quantities in Physics?
+Which of the following is not a fundamental quantity in Physics?

 (a) Length